Skip to Main Content

 Legislation Search

-• Impact on the workload of the Department of State and Department of Defense.
+• Workload Impact: The review will assess the impact a shift to direct commercial sales would have on the workload of the Department of State and the Department of Defense.

-• Report Format: The reports will be unclassified but may include a classified annex if necessary.
+The reports will be submitted in an unclassified format but may include classified information as an annex if necessary.

 Relevant Companies